 As shown in chart 5, the period from 1993 to 2006 was marked by an increase in the number of births and deaths, indicating a higher amount of business “churn”—that is, new business establishments entered and old establishments exited the economy in greater numbers.
-Since the most recent recession began in December 2007, births have experienced the steepest decline in the history of the series.
-New establishments are not being formed at the same levels seen before the economic downturn began, and the number is much lower than it was during the 2001 recession.
+After the most recent recession began in December 2007, establishment births experienced the steepest decline in the history of the series.
+The downward trend reversed in early 2010 and establishment births have since returned to pre-recession levels.

 The number of jobs created from establishment births peaked in the late 1990s and has experienced an overall decline since then.
 The decrease in birth-related employment during the latest recession is the largest in the history of the series, followed closely by the period of “jobless recovery” after the 2001 recession.

 Small businesses are typically the entry point for entrepreneurs as they develop ideas and build a customer base before deciding whether to expand.
 Of the nine size classes in the BED series, the six smallest (249 employees or smaller) have seen their shares of private sector employment decrease since the early 1990s, while the three largest size classes (250 or more employees) have seen their shares of total employment increase.
 (See chart 7.)